GeekyDeaks/g29-load-cell/README.md

 ## Clutch

 The circuit also allows for simulating a clutch, allowing it to be removed if desired.
-The G29 has been known to glitch if the clutch is disconnected and the leads left hanging
+The G29 has been known to glitch if the clutch is disconnected and the leads left hanging.

+If you do not need this feature, you can leave `R3` and `R4` unpopulated on the board

 # PCB